kylefox1/Quartz-Test/content/Garden-1/DGov_Score-DAO_Index-2021_0921-V0.1.md

 The first organization I will be evaluating is [dOrg](https://www.deepdao.io/#/deepdao/dao/0x15344ecdc2c4edfcb092e284d93c20f0529fd8a6/topLevel).

-For your personal use, I recommend using the DAO's official website and docs, DeepDAO and Govbase as data sources.
+For your personal use, I recommend using the DAO's official website and docs, and DeepDAO and Govbase as data sources.

+### Readings
 And some helpful readings to contextualize the DAO Index's organizing principles:

 1. [ Is a DAO a Panopticon?
 Algorithmic governance as creating and mitigating vulnerabilities in "Decentralised Autonomous Organisations"](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3907693)